joeromero/docs/cartodb_ui.md

 (You may even stop at step two as sharing is not mandatory.
 You may create a visualization to better understand your own data and keep it private.)

-CartoDB lets you easily import your data from many different formats (Excel, CSV, XML, SHP, GeoJSON...) and from different sources (your hard disk, Google Drive, Dropbox...). and makes it easy to show your data on a map using our visual wizards.
-With our wizards you can select what type of visualization you want to create, define legends and infowindows (contextual modal windows associated with a data point or area) and select which information from your database you want to show.
+CartoDB lets you easily import your data from many different formats (Excel, CSV, XML, SHP, GeoJSON, etc.) and from different sources (your hard disk, Google Drive, Dropbox).
+It makes it easy to show your data on a map using our visual wizards.
+Our wizards enable you to select what type of visualization you want to create, define legends and infowindows (which are contextual pop-up windows associated with a data point or area) and select which information from your database you want to show.

 After you have created your visualization with our web interface, you can keep it private, share it with your colleagues, or publish it to the web either by sharing its URL or embedding it in your blog or CMS.